Anđeo Kraljević

 Kraljević was a member of the Franciscan Province of Bosnia since 1823 and was ordained a priest in 1831.
-Since 1840-is, he was one of the leaders of the initiative to establish the Franciscan Custody of Herzegovina, separate from the Bosnian Province.
+Since the 1840s, he was one of the initiators to establish the Franciscan Custody of Herzegovina, separate from the Bosnian Province.
 He became the first head of the Herzegovinian Custody serving as a custos on two non-consecutive terms, from 1852 to 1856 and again from 1862 to 1865.

-As a custos, he published schematism of the Herzegovinian Province in 1853.
-Afterward, he lectured seminarians at the Franciscan friary in Široki Brijeg.
-In 1860 he published Spiritual Conversations and in 1863 Latin-Illyrian grammar".
+As a custos, he published a schematism of the Custody of Herzegovina in 1853.
+Afterwards, he lectured seminarians at the Franciscan friary in Široki Brijeg.
+In 1860, he published Spiritual Conversations and 1863 Latin-Illyrian Grammar.
 In 1870, his sermons were published under the title Speeches during festivities.

 In 1864, Kraljević was appointed Apostolic Vicar of Herzegovina.
-As vicar, he helped the establishment of the first Croatian printing office in Mostar in 1872.
+As a vicar, he helped establish the first Croatian printing office in Mostar in 1872.
 During his tenure, the uprising of Christians, mostly Eastern Orthodox, started against the Ottoman Empire.
-During the uprising, Kraljević dissuaded Catholics from participation and called for the annexation of Bosnia and Herzegovina by Austria-Hungary.
+During the rebellion, Kraljević dissuaded Catholics from participation and called for the annexation of Bosnia and Herzegovina by Austria-Hungary.

 After the Austrian-Hungarian occupation of Bosnia and Herzegovina in 1878, he entered into a conflict with the Franciscan Province of Herzegovina over the distribution of parishes by requesting some of the parishes be handed over from the Franciscans to the secular clergy.
-The issue remained unresolved, and Kraljević died in Konjic the next year.
+The issue remained unresolved, and Kraljević died in Konjic the following year.